twesleyb/getPPIs/README.md

 data(ePSD)          # PSD-96-BioID data from Uezu et al., 2016.

 g <- buildNetwork(musInteractome, mygenes = iPSD, taxid=10090, save = TRUE)
 # save = TRUE will save sif.csv and noa.csv files.
+# You can load these into Cytoscape.

 ```